eosdac/eosdactoken/Readme.md

 ## create
 Standard currency create action, will mint a certain number of tokens and credit them to the account mentioned

-Default parameters should be false to everything

-This shall inherit the system / community decided smart contract
+if `transferred_locked` is set `true` the contract will prevent all transfers except from the token creator.

 ## issue

 Standard currency action.
 Issue tokens and send them to the account specified (standard currency method).
 This will require a privileged account.

+## unlock

+Unlock a token to allow transfers from accounts other than the token creator.
+The parameter passed in must be a standard asset in the form of "1000.0000 ABC".
+Although the amount component eg. 1000.000 is ignored for the logic it is required for the format of an asset parameter.

+***This can only be done to `unlock` a token and cannot be reversed to lock a token again.***

 ## transfer